 As part of the order, McCormack will carry out 150 hours of unpaid work

-Glasgow Sheriff Court heard that Strathclyde Police's violence reduction unit were involved in an inquiry into online hate messages directed at Mr Lennon.'No excuse'
+Glasgow Sheriff Court heard that Strathclyde Police's violence reduction unit were involved in an inquiry into online hate messages directed at Mr Lennon.

 Whilst monitoring social networking sites, the phrase "Bomb Neil Lennon, bomb him now" was discovered.